Skip to content

 Running the Colorado Example

-python examples/colorado_harmonization.py
+python examples/colorado_fire_risk/colorado_harmonization.py

-Output is saved to output/colorado_harmonized_output/.
+Output is saved to examples/colorado_fire_risk/output/.

 Programmatic Usage